 The Cayman Islands is frequently referred to as the ‘Culinary Capital of the Caribbean’.
 Not only are there over 150 restaurants, cafes and bars across the three islands, but the variety of cuisine is what separates the Cayman Islands from other Caribbean islands.

-From fine dining restaurants suitable for impressing a new client to casual waterfront dining with your family to contemporary, global-inspired brasseries and fusion cuisine worthy of discovery with friends to Caribbean favourites and fare that marries the finest ingredients and cooking practices of the region, there’s a restaurant to suit any taste and any occasion.
+From fine dining restaurants suitable for impressing a new client to enjoying quality time with family at casual waterfront dining venues, global-inspired brasseries and fusion cuisine worthy of discovery with friends to Caribbean favourites and fare that marries the finest ingredients and cooking practices of the region, there’s a restaurant to suit any taste and any occasion.

-Cayman’s culinary industry employs over 2,500 people and contributes around six percent of the country’s GDP.
+Cayman’s culinary industry employs over 2,500 people and contributes approximately six percent of the country’s GDP.

 In contrast to other Caribbean islands, the Cayman Islands is serviced by dependable telecoms infrastructure.
 There are four telephone and internet providers in Grand Cayman.
 Phone service is offered via a traditional fixed line, internet connection or state-of-the-art fibre optic network.
 Broadband internet is available through wireless, fixed and fibre optic connections.